Gilbert K.

 What is the biggest way your life has changed because of the pandemic? (코로나 팬대믹 때문에 생활이 크게 바뀐점이 있습니까?)

-Did you go out a lot before the pandemic started (besides tennis)? (테니스 치는 것 말고, 혹시 유행병 전에 외출하는 것을 즐겼습니까?)
+Did you go out a lot before the pandemic started, aside from playing tennis? (테니스 치는 것 말고, 혹시 유행병 전에 외출하는 것을 즐겼습니까?)

-I used to visit my son who lives in Seattle once or twice a year.
-I also traveled a lot through riding tour buses and things like that.
+I used to visit my son in Seattle once or twice a year.
+I also traveled a lot by riding tour buses and things like that.
 The most memorable place I have visited in this way is Sedona, Arizona.
-The town is surrounded by big, red mountains and the landscape is truly beautiful.
+The town is surrounded by big, red mountains, and the landscape is truly beautiful.
 Visiting the Native American reservation was also quite impactful, as it was interesting to see how differently people lived here outside of Korea.
-It was also amazing to know that these people once were the owners of American land.
+It was also amazing to know that these people were once the owners of American land.

 If the quarantine ended tomorrow, what is the first thing you would do? (코로나 자가격리가 내일 끝난다면, 무엇을 가장먼저 하시겠습니까?)